Juninho Paulista: Atlético Madrid

 Juninho was sold to Atlético Madrid for £13m, and started out well for the team.
 However, his time at Atlético was hampered massively by injuries, and he never quite achieved the heights that were expected of him.
-On 1 February 1998, during a league match against Celta de Vigo, a tackle by opponent defender Míchel Salgado broke Juninho's fibula, sidelining the Brazilian for six months and thus making him miss the 1998 World Cup.
+On 1 February 1998, during a league match against Celta Vigo, a tackle by opponent defender Míchel Salgado broke Juninho's fibula, sidelining the Brazilian for six months and thus making him miss the 1998 World Cup.

 Juninho was loaned back to Middlesbrough (who by then had been promoted back to the Premier League) during the 1999–2000 season, and scored four goals in 24 games for the club, before returning to Atlético Madrid.
 Upon his return, Atlético had been relegated to the secondary Segunda División.
 Juninho was then loaned out to Brazilian team Vasco da Gama, where he played alongside another Juninho, Juninho Pernambucano; he then earned the demonym "Paulista" in order to be differentiated from his teammate.
 He won the 2000 domestic Campeonato Brasileiro Série A championship and the international Copa Mercosur trophy.
 He also had a brief loan spell with Flamengo.

 Return to Middlesbrough

 Juninho began his third spell with Middlesbrough in the summer of 2002, when he permanently left Atlético Madrid for £6m.
-He spent two years back at Middlesbrough's Riverside Stadium, and helped the club win the 2003–04 Football League Cup, the team's first and so far only major honour.
-In December 2007 he was voted by Boro fans in a PFA fan's poll as Middlesbrough's greatest ever player.
-Juninho is still seen as a hero on Teesside by many Middlesbrough fans – soon after he joined Middlesbrough in 1995 Boro fans would put out both their arms and bow forwards in worship during matches, this continued even through to his third spell at the club.
+He spent two years back at the Riverside Stadium, and helped the club win the 2003–04 Football League Cup, the team's first major honour.
+In December 2007, he was voted by Boro fans in a PFA fan's poll as Middlesbrough's greatest ever player.
+Juninho is still seen as a hero on Teesside by many Middlesbrough fans – soon after he joined Middlesbrough in 1995, Boro fans would put out both their arms and bow forwards in worship during matches, this continued even through to his third spell at the club.
 Juninho said he would love a fourth spell at the Boro to end his career, however no such opportunity materialised.

 Ultimately, although he did have a higher goals-to-games ratio during this period than in either of his previous two spells at the club, Juninho never fully recaptured his mesmerising form of the 1996–97 season and never fully recovered from the broken leg he suffered during his time at Atlético Madrid.
-Nonetheless he remained a legend on Teesside and maintains an iconic status to this day.
+Nonetheless, he remained a legend on Teesside and maintains an iconic status to this day.
+In 2021, a book detailing this special relationship between Juninho and the Boro fans was released, The Little Fella: How Middlesbrough Fell in Love With Juninho.